GuccioGucci/yoke/README.md

 <a name='application-configuration-override'></a>
 ## Application configuration override

 Given task-definition is prepared at deploy-time, it could be used to apply override application configurations, with external resources.
-In other words, instead of relying on a bunch of enviroment variables, defined in every value file, we can leverage on language or framework specific tecniques for injecting complete application configuration file, for a given environemnt, at run-time (you'd probably leave few environment variables anyway, eg: those used by Dockerfile or other resources).
+In other words, instead of relying on a bunch of environment variables, defined in every value file, we can leverage on language or framework specific techniques for injecting complete application configuration file, for a given environment, at run-time (you'd probably leave few environment variables anyway, eg: those used by Dockerfile or other resources).

 The overall approach is documented [here](https://kichik.com/2020/09/10/mounting-configuration-files-in-fargate/), and it's easily adapted from CloudFormation.
 In few words